buahaha/django-eveuniverse/docs/developer.md

 (EveSolarSystem(eve_constellation_id=20000020, eve_star_id=None, id=30000142, name='Jita', position_x=-1.2906486173487826e+17, position_y=6.075530690996363e+16, position_z=1.1746922706009029e+17, security_status=0.9459131360054016), False)
 ```

-Alternatively, a set of eve objects can be preloaded, e.g. during installation of an app, so the app can later rely those eve objects to already be in the database.
+Alternatively, a set of eve objects can be preloaded, e.g. during installation of an app.
 For details please see [Preloading data](#preloading-data)

 ### Fetching parent and child objects

-Most Eve models have relations with both parent and child models.
-When fetching an Eve objects for the first time from ESI, the related parent objects will automatically be loaded too to ensure the integrity of the database.
+Many Eve models have parent and child models.
+For example a `EveSolarSystem` has `EveConstellation` as parent, and `EvePlanet` as one of its many children.
+When fetching an Eve objects for the first time from ESI, the related parent objects will automatically be loaded to preserve the integrity of the database.
 For example if you are fetching Jita for the first time, the objects for Jita's constellation (parent of solar system) and Jita's region (parent of constellation) will be fetched too.

 In addition it is possible to automatically fetch all children of an object.
-This can be vry useful for loading larger sets of data.
-For example if you want to load all ship types, you can just fetch the inventory category for ships with all it's children.
-(Please see the method's API for more details.)
+This can be very useful for loading larger sets of data.
+For example, if you want to load all ship types, you can just fetch the inventory category for ships (id = 6) and include children.
+(Please see the method's API for all arguments.)

-### Selecting which models are loaded
+### Selecting which related models are loaded

 Eve models are heavily interrelated and trying to load just a small subset of objects can quickly cascade to loading large parts of the whole universe.
-However, not all of those related models are needed by every app and always loading them would only increase overall response times without any real benefit.
+However, not all of those related models are needed by every app and always loading them would only increase overall response times and fill up the database without adding much value for the app.

-For example the dogma consists of 4 models that relate to inventory types and contain specifics for type objects like the rate of fire for some ship modules.
+For example the "dogma" consists of 4 models that relate to inventory types and contain specifics for type objects like the rate of fire for some ship modules.
 Not every app may need that additional information in their database.

-Our solution is to offer developers control over which models are loaded and which are not through settings.
-By default the following eve models are not loaded automatically and need to be turned on explicitly (see also Settings for details):
+Our solution here is to offer developers control over which related models are loaded through configuration.
+By default the following eve models are not loaded by relation and need to be turned on explicitly (see also Settings for details):

 - EveAsteroidBelt
 - EveDogmaAttribute